vegaprotocol/documentation/versioned_docs/version-v0.77/tutorials/building-a-bot/getting-started.md

 Once installed, ensure everything is set up correctly by checking the version:
 `python --version`

-Next, follow the Vega Wallet setup instructions within the [programmatic trading basics](../programmatic-trading-basics.md#set-up-your-vega-wallet) tutorial to ensure you have a working Vega Wallet and API token.
+Next, set up a Vega wallet and ensure you have a working Vega Wallet and API token.
 Take a note of your token as you will need it for configuring the bot.
 If lost, the token can be retrieved by calling `vegawallet api-token list`.

 ## Setup
 Navigate to the folder you want to place your project folder in and run: